camunda/camunda-docs/docs/components/cloud-console/manage-organization/manage-users.md

 ## Users

-The first user in an organization is usually the owner of the organization.
+The first user in an organization is the owner of the organization.
 An owner has all rights in an organization and can manage all settings accordingly.
 An organization cannot have more than one owner.

 If the owner of the organization has to be changed for a certain reason, this can be done in the user administration.
 The current owner selects another member of the organization and chooses **Assign as Owner** from the menu.
 In the dialog that appears, you can select which new roles are to be assigned to the current owner.